| Frimley Lodge Park

 the construction of the car parks and Trim Trail and the third phase was for additional car parking, lighting and the picnic and play area.
 In June of 1988 the final

 phase, the construction of the pavilion was completed.
 The total investment to date for the construction of the park is £1.5 million.
+In 1989 the Frimley & Ascot Locomotive Club, a non profit organization, gained permission from the Council to construct a miniature railway

 which is still a very popular attraction in the park.
 More information can be found at